frncsrys/Thesis/README.md

 ## License

-This project is released under the GPLv3 License and is intended for academic and research purposes.
+This project is intended for academic and research purposes.

 ---